 Consider taking individual layers offline if you want to construct the map yourself and provide users with up-to-date information from ArcGIS Online or ArcGIS Enterprise.
 This topic describes how to take the following layers offline:

 - Feature and annotation layers—Download a specific geographical area from a sync-enabled feature service into a mobile geodatabase.
 Edits can be synchronized with other users when connectivity is restored.
 This synchronization process allows the app to maintain an up-to-date view of the feature data.

 You can export, download, and store these caches locally as packages and access them while your device is offline.
 You cannot edit this data, and if you require updates to the data, you must export and download them again.

 Feature and annotation layers

-To create the mobile geodatabase you must:
+To create the mobile geodatabase, you must do the following:

 Generate geodatabase parameters

-When you create a mobile geodatabase you must provide a set of parameters, described below, to define exactly which data is downloaded.
+When you create a mobile geodatabase, you must provide a set of parameters, described below, to define exactly which data is downloaded.